M-Evans/StarbucksBlackCard/README.md

 But that's a lot of work....
 Let's break this down.

+### Email Addresses

 First, we'll tackle the email addresses for each of these accounts.
 It is possible to create 365 of them, but maintainance of all those accounts would serve to double our work.
-We could host our own email server and setup custom aliases, but that takes a while to setup.
+We could host our own email server and setup custom aliases, but that takes a lot of effort to setup.
 Instead, we'll take advantage of the fact that Gmail ignores periods in email address names.

 This means we can easily create an exponential number of seemingly-different email accounts using just one account.
 Starbucks doesn't account for periods when signing up for an account.
 So: we can easily fake 365 unique email addresses with a single address.

 What about those cards?

+### Gift Cards

 As it turns out, with just $5, you can get as many gift cards as you'd like!
 An inductive proof: